Quoting existing packaging

 After you get a feel for your first quote, we recommend quoting all the items in your existing packaging suite in Lumi to see if you can get better unit costs and/or manufacture closer to your distribution to save on shipping.

 You should only quote final designs that are ready for production.
 This is because each specification — size, material, construction — dictates the amount of time and money it will take to produce your packaging.

 If your designs aren't final, then the quotes you receive won't be accurate.
 Seemingly small design changes, like adding a color or changing the material can have big implications on your quoted pricing.

 Tip: If you anticipate any small potential design changes from quote to order, you can leave a note for suppliers on your quote request and they may be able to quote variations of your specs.

 Before you create a new quote request, you'll need to create an item.
-An “item” is similar to a SKU.
-It's a single piece of packaging with all the specifications and instructions a supplier needs to manufacture it.
+An item is similar to a SKU.
+It's an individual component with all the specifications and instructions a supplier needs to manufacture it.